purchasingtoolpak/lanyon/_posts/2017-04-21-supplier-cost-improvement-template.md

  Week 2:	[request for quotation template]({{site.baseurl}}/2017/04/14/request-for-quotation-template)

 If you are looking for a way to increase the pipeline of cost reduction projects - a fantastic resource is to go to your key suppliers for ideas.
 New and existing suppliers are typically willing to share ideas.
-This is a great way to increase collaboration with suppliers in a positive / sharing way.
+This is a great way to increase collaboration with suppliers in a positive / sharing way. <!--more-->

 Using supplier resources for cost reduction ideas, documenting results and sharing benefits goes back to the Chrysler SCORE (Supplier Cost Reduction Effort) program.
 I like this quote from Bob Lutz president of Chrysler operations,  in a meeting with the top 25 suppliers he said; "All I want is your brainpower, not your margins".
 For more details check out these resources <a href="http://www-personal.umich.edu/~afuah/cases/case3.html"> Innovations In Supply Chain Management</a> a University of Michigan case study and <a href="https://www.bcgperspectives.com/content/articles/sourcing_procurement_supply_chain_management_buyer_supplier_collaboration_roadmap_for_success/"> Buyer-Supplier Collaboration A Roadmap for Success written by BCG</a>.